fdsc/vinny-socks5-proxy/README.md

 Completed functionality:
 * Can listen on multiple ports
 * Login and password authentication (need restart server for user add)
-* Admin can denied IP addresses (only domain names allowed; carefully, perhaps the function can be bypassed)
 * It is possible to differentiate access (for port, not for a user) by a trusts configuration file with a change in the file without stopping the server

 Disadvantages: